Beaconsfield Fitness Centre

-5.6 Correct training attire and runners must be worn in the Centre – no jeans, work clothes, boots, sandals, thongs, or clothing that is likely to cause offence to others are permitted.
+5.6 Correct training attire and runners must be worn in the Centre – no jeans, work clothes, boots, sandals, thongs, or clothing that is likely to cause offence to others is permitted.

 5.7 No person under the age of 14 is allowed to train in the Centre unless accompanied by a guardian or qualified instructor.

 5.8 Members between the age of 14 to 17 may train in the facility without a parent or guardian being present.

 5.9 No solid food is allowed in the exercise areas unless you have a medical reason.
 Food is permitted in the Member’s Lounge.